 At the start of 2020, our church family read through the New Testament in 100 days.
-In 2021, it's time for the next step of our journey.
-For the 100 days between January 1 and Easter, we're tackling the Old Testament!
-The goal of this year's 100 Day Challenge is to provide you with an understanding of the backstory of Jesus found in the Hebrew Scriptures.
+In 2021, we tackled the Old Testament.
+The goal of this 100 Day Challenge is to provide you with an understanding of the backstory of Jesus found in the Hebrew Scriptures.
 The daily readings grow out of the weekend messages.
 Because the Old Testament is so long, we have chosen a sampling of readings.
 Let God use your reading and application to help you grow more like Jesus.

 - The reading plan & discussion questions